 My 18 years as a designer (sometimes the only designer) working with engineering teams has taught me a lot about user research and solving the actual problems that people have - not just the ones the business or product team thinks they have.
 For every project, it is my mission to be a user advocate — to conduct research, to formulate design hypotheses, and to get to the root of the problem by observing and talking to people, performing small design experiments, and evaluating the results.
 It's like the lean startup method on a micro scale.

 At BetterLesson, where I've been working for the past 3 years, we've invested a lot of time in our teachers (users) and coaches (different group of users).
 Our product is not just an app.
-We have an app that supports our coaching work, which is the real product we offer.
+The tools we've built support our coaching work, which is the real product we offer.
 Working in this way, with a diverse group of teachers and coaches, has been an amazing experience as a designer.
 I'm happy to share that research as a part of my design portfolio.